Considerations for Public Washrooms and Toilets

 Other Considerations to Improve Your Public Washrooms

-There are also some design ideas to keep in mind which can improve the usability of your facilities:
+There are also some public bathroom interior design ideas to keep in mind which can improve the usability of your facilities:

-- Fit grip handles in disabled cubicles or along walls to assist the elderly
+• Fit grip handles in disabled cubicles or along walls to assist the not-so-physically able.

-Spectrum Interiors have a high-quality range of toilets and vanity units to fully equip your public bathroom to a high standard.
-Our team are professional and friendly, offering a smooth process from initial meeting to final installation.
-If you’d like more information on how we can assist you in designing the most suited facilities for your establishment, get in contact today.
+Spectrum Interiors have extensive experience in designing and fitting out quality public bathrooms and WCs to a high standard.
+Our designers have access to a wide range of toilet cubicle and vanity unit materials, along with the knowledge of how to use them to create robust, functional and designer finishes.
+Our team is professional and friendly, offering a smooth process from the initial meeting to the final installation.
+If you’d like more information on how we can assist you in designing the best suited facilities for your establishment, get in contact today.
 We’ll be happy to help you with any queries you may have.